rocketlabdelta/info-central/_recovery/attachments.md

 The significance of this weakness must be evaluated by each individual on a case by case basis to determine if it is worth concern.

-{% media /images/attachments_fig1.jpg| Nylon webbing loop bunched by an oval quick-link %}
+{% picture path: '/images/attachments_fig1.jpg', caption: 'Nylon webbing loop bunched by an oval quick-link' %}

 ## Delta Shaped Quick-Links